buildingSMART/bSDD/Documentation/bSDD verification procedure.md

 - Instead of creating an allowed value list for options like `True/False` or `Yes/No` or `Oui/Non`(Yes/No in French), use the `Boolean` data type directly.

-## Class

-### CLS-01
-**Classes should be mapped to IFC correctly**

-Each class must be mapped to IFC appropriately using `RelatedIfcEntities`.

-Notes:

-- Do not map a class to an abstract class, type, relation, or measure.
-- Avoid using `USERDEFINED` and `NOTDEFINED` types.
-- Before mapping a class to a `Proxy`, ensure there are no existing appropriate IFC entities by thoroughly searching available options.

-### CLS-02
-**Avoid circular dependencies in ParentClassCode**

-Parent-child class relationships must be clearly defined, with no circular dependencies.

-Examples:

-- Circular case: A's parent is B, B's parent is C, and C's parent is A.

 ## ClassProperty